hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 CMake-based Build Instructions
 ==============================================================================

-In this section, we describe using CMake that is particularly useful for building the code on Windows machines.
+This section describes hypre's CMake build system, which is particularly useful for building the code on Windows machines.
 CMake-based installation provides a platform-independent build system.
 CMake can generate Unix and Linux Makefiles, as well as Visual Studio and (Apple) XCode project files from the same configuration file.
 In addition,